-Barafundle Bay has been voted not only the best beach to visit in Pembrokeshire but as one of the most beautiful beaches in the world, so when I spent a few days on a Pembrokeshire Road Trip, obviously it had to go on my list of beaches to visit in Pembrokeshire and I want to tell you how to get to Barafundable Bay in Pembrokeshire too!
+Barafundle Bay has been voted not only the best beach to visit in Pembrokeshire but as one of the most beautiful beaches in the world and therefore it has to be one of the beaches in Pembrokeshire that you visit!

-How To Get To Barafundle Bay
+How To Visit Barafundle Bay Beach

 Stackpole Quay Car Park